fadihboubati/Randomizer_win/README.md

 3. Go to the dist folder, then open the randomizer file (it's an executable file)

-4. * Create a list of studentsm. there are two ways:
+4. * Create a list of students. there are two ways:
         + adding students one by one by the GUI. when you create a list using the GUI, a new txt file will be created named "students_list" that contains your data, and the app will read the data from this file(you can also from this file do any update or delete to the data)